enigne/ScientificComputingBridging/README.md

 # ScientificComputingBridging
-Course Materials of Scientific Computing Bridging, Uppsala University
+Course Materials of Scientific Computing Bridging, Uppsala University, 2019 Autumn

 ## Labs

 The computer exercises of this course.
 The detailed instructions of the labs are given on student portal with the following structure:

 [Lab 2: Computer Arithmetic](./Lab/L2/)